playfultechnology/audio-guestbook/README.md

 **COMPILING the code:**
+* the sketch only works with the latest Teensyduino 1.57 version, so please update your Arduino IDE AND your Teensyduino to Arduino version 1.8.19 and the latest Teensyduino version 1.57
+* download the following library, unzip it and put it into your local Arduino folder (on my computer, the local Arduino folder is: "C:/Users/DD4WH/Documents/Arduino/libraries/"): https://github.com/KurtE/MTP_Teensy
 * before compiling, please have a look at the USER CONFIGURATION part at the top of the sketch:
 * the user can configure three pre-compile settings by simply uncommenting/commenting #defines in the sketch: